select/audius/README.md

 ## Extension

-Install the [audius extension](https://chrome.google.com/webstore/detail/ekpajajepcojhnjmlibfbjmdjcafajoh) to search  external webpages.
+The [audius extension](https://chrome.google.com/webstore/detail/ekpajajepcojhnjmlibfbjmdjcafajoh) helps to search  external webpages.

 ## Share your Music with Matrix
 [Matrix](https://matrix.org/) is a chat network that Audius uses to share songs.